-On July 8, 1863, Brigadier-General John Hunt Morgan, a Confederate cavalry leader, led approximately two thousand soldiers across the Ohio River into southern Indiana.
-Morgan's superiors had dispatched the cavalry leader into northern Kentucky to cause disorder among the Union army.
-Morgan exceeded these orders by crossing north of the Ohio River, although he did create turmoil for the Union army.
+On July 8, 1863, Brigadier General John Hunt Morgan, a Confederate cavalry leader, led approximately 2,100 soldiers across the Ohio River into southern Indiana.
+Morgan's superiors had dispatched the cavalry leader into Kentucky to divert Union troops from the front lines in Tennessee.
+Morgan exceeded these orders by crossing north of the Ohio River, but by doing so, he did create turmoil for the Union army and civilians.